Celia Cruz: Early life

-One day, her cousin took her to Havana's radio station Radio García-Serra, where she became a contestant in the "Hora del té" amateur radio program.
+One day, her cousin took her to Havana's radio station Radio García-Serra, where she became a contestant in the Hora del té ("Tea Time") amateur radio program.
 It was her first time using a microphone and she sang the tango "Nostalgia" (as a tribute to Paulina Álvarez), winning a cake as the first prize for her performance.
 On other occasions she won silver chains, as well as opportunities to participate in more contests.
 She also sang in other amateur radio programs such as La suprema corte del arte, broadcast by CMQ, always winning first prize.
 The only exception was when she competed against Vilma Valle, having to split their earnings: 25 dollars each.

 In 2004, the Miami Herald revealed from partially declassified US State Department papers that Cruz had been linked to Cuba's pre-Revolution communist party, the Popular Socialist Party (PSP), as early as the 1940s.
-The article, promoted as an "exclusive", was written by Miami Herald journalist Carol Rosenberg from Freedom of Information Act requests.
-It made several revelations.
-Among them, the US Embassy in Havana denied Cruz a US visa in 1952 and 1955 because of suspected communist affiliations.
+The article was written by Herald journalist Carol Rosenberg from Freedom of Information Act requests.
+It made several revelations, among them that the US Embassy in Havana denied Cruz a US visa in 1952 and 1955 because of suspected communist affiliations.
 The article also states that Cruz had joined the youth wing of the PSP at age 20 and had used a concert to arrange a secret meeting with communists in South America on behalf of its then general secretary, Blas Roca Calderío, who had also founded the party in 1925.
 Cruz had also signed a public letter in support of one of the Party's front groups, the Pro-Peace Congress.
 The article states that Cruz's surviving husband, Pedro Knight, was asked about this, and is quoted he knew nothing about it.
 "She never told me about that.
 She never talked about politics," the article quotes Knight.